Home

 A custom found in Iceland explains that as well as attacking livestock, the draugr were renowned for preying on individual households.
 The Icelandic fear of answering a knock at the door after dark is very reminiscent to the trows' habit of plaguing dwelling-houses and, in particular, their hatred of locked doors.

-A final interesting connection between trow lore and the Norse undead is the phenomenon of otherworldly light that seemed to accompany both creatures.
-The mounds of the draugr were said to glow with an eerie otherworldly light whereas the appearance, and disappearance, of trows was said to be characterised by a "blue low" - a glowing blue light.
+A final interesting connection between trow lore and the Norse undead is the phenomenon of otherworldly light that seems to have accompanied both creatures.
+The mounds of the draugr were said to glow with an eerie otherworldly light, while the appearance, and disappearance, of trows was said to be characterised by a "blue low" - a glowing blue light.

 The earliest trow accounts